Stability and quasi-normal modes of charged black holes in Born-Infeld gravity: Conclusion

 We obtained an approximation to the asymptotic QNM's using a method developed in \cite{das}.
 There, the linear behavior of $\omega$ with the temperature was observed.
 The computed $\omega_I$ using the WKB method support this.
 Similar behavior was observed first by Horowitz and Hubeny for Schwarzschild-anti-de-Sitter black holes \cite{horo}.
 There, they showed a linear relation between QNM's and temperature for large black holes in several dimensions.
 For black holes, in anti-de-Sitter space, relations between QNM's and conformal field theory of the boundary are discussed in many papers.

-It was also noted that when the spherical index $l$ is increased, the Re $\omega$ increases leading to greater oscillations.
-On the other hand, Im $\omega$ approaches a fixed value for larger $l$.
+It is observed that the spherical index $l$ is increased, the Re $\omega$ increases leading to greater oscillations.
+However, Im $\omega$ approaches a fixed value for larger $l$.
 This is similar to what was observed in the static charged dilaton black hole in \cite{fer4}.

 Even though the paper's focus was on massless scalar field, we also analyzed the behavior of a massive scalar field.
 It decays slower than the massless field, similar to the observation of other black holes \cite{kon4}.